 You can rent your home or a room in it for short periods.
 This short-term renting is considered limited lodging.

-You can rent property as limited lodging for fewer than 30 days at a time and up to 180 days in a calendar year.
+You can rent property as limited lodging for fewer than 30 days at a time.
 You also need to meet certain requirements and limitations.

 Property owners and their agents can apply.

 Where and when

 You can apply online using eCLIPSE.

 If you need help filing your application online, you can schedule a virtual appointment.

 You need an appointment to visit the Permit and License Center in person.